google/flax/docs/faq.md

 of `init`/`apply` methods?

 **Answer:** Modules have an `init` and `call` function that can be used if you need use them.
-So you can do things like `Dense.call(params, X, ...)`.
+So you can do things like `Dense.call(params, X, ...)`. `Model` just wraps parameters and the `apply` function together in a way that's JAX-aware, so you can just pass a model instance into JAX-transformed functions without thinking about `static_argnums`.

 ---

 **Question: Does Flax name the tensors like Tensorflow?
 (e.g. `orthogonal_conv/kernel:0`)?**

-**Answer:** Parameters are just tensors so they don't really have a name.
+**Answer:** Parameters are just numpy arrays so they don't really have a name.
 We do use a path notation in a few places which is based on the nested dict structure that models use:
 ```python